Start planning your New Orleans adventure. View hotels.

 Mardi Gras

 Let’s also talk about Mardi Gras, the world’s largest free party.
 The parades start a month or so before the big day, gathering in frequency and size.
 We recommend you come for at least a week (including a day’s recovery on Ash Wednesday).
-The large parades and floats are dazzling, but talk to locals and you’ll get the inside scoop on parades with adorable, shoebox-sized floats, or pageants of dogs in costume.
+The large parades and floats are dazzling, but talk to locals, and you’ll get the inside scoop on parades with adorable, shoebox-sized floats or pageants with dogs in costume.
 It’s easy to miss some magical moments if you don’t know where to look.

 Property spotlights